andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 });
 ```

-The spread operator performs a shallow merge.
-Think of this operation as the creation of a new root node for the state tree.
-An empty object `dispatch` would represent a new state tree with no other node changes.
+The spread operator creates a new object.
+This object creation is conceptually the same as a new root for `state`.
+An empty object `dispatch` represents this.

 ```typescript
 dispatch(() => ({}));